10 Aug Beautiful White Wash Finish using Dark and White Wax on Painted Dresser

 - Subscribe to our weekly blog posts for tips, tutorials, ideas & painted furniture inspiration.
 Enter your email in the right hand column of our blog to stay in the loop.

-- Like our ShizzleLLC Facebook Page We share what we’re working on EVERY single DAY so you’ll usually find out about new classes, new products, new furniture, sales… if you follow us there.
+- Like our ShizzleLLC Facebook Page We share what we’re working on daily so you’ll usually find out about new classes, new products, new furniture, sales… if you follow us there.
 After you like our FB Page, be sure to click the down arrow behind the work “Liked” to choose which notifications you’d like to receive.
 If you do not do this, you will miss 99% of our posts.

 - Visit our Pinterest Page for our portfolio & more inspiration here.